Can I sell my leasehold property with a short lease?

 The deed of assignment allows the new owner to continue with the lease extension process without needing to wait until they have owned the lease for 2 years.

-- improves the 'saleability' of the property
+- help sell the property

-Sell the property as is
+Option 3 - Sell the property as is

 You could just put the property on the market as is and see what happens.

-- least hassle route
+- least hassle option

 - no financial outlay required before the sale